Genivia/RE-flex/README.md

 1. as a scanner generator for C++, similar to Flex;
 2. as a flexible regex library API for C++.

-For the first option, simply build the **reflex** tool and run it on the command line on a lexer specification:
+For the first use case, use the **reflex** tool on the command line on a lexer
+specification:

     $ reflex --flex --bison --graphs-file lexspec.l